Graph Neural Networks with convolutional ARMA filters: Experiments

 \section{Experiments}

+We consider four downstream tasks: node classification, graph signal classification, graph classification, and graph regression.
+Our experiments focus on comparing the proposed ARMA layer with GNNs layers based on polynomial filters, namely Chebyshev \cite{defferrard2016convolutional} and GCN \cite{kipf2016semi}, and CayleyNets~\cite{levie2017cayleynets} that, like ARMA, are based on rational spectral filters.
+As additional baselines, we also include Graph Attention Networks (GAT)~\cite{velickovic2017graph}, GraphSAGE~\cite{hamilton2017inductive}, and Graph Isomorphism Networks (GIN)~\cite{xu2018powerful}.
+The comparison with these methods helps to frame the proposed ARMA GNN within the current state of the art.
+We also mention that other GNNs with graph convolutional filters related to our method have appeared while our work was under review~\cite{Ioannidis2020Pruned, NIPS2019_9016, zou2020graph, gao2019geometric}.

-We consider 4 downstream tasks: node classification, graph signal classification, graph classification, and graph regression.
-For a fair comparison, in all experiments we allow each filter to reach a node neighborhood of the same order on the graph.
-This is ensured by using the same polynomial order $K$ for polynomial/rational filters, or by using a stack of $K$ GCN layers.
-The details of every dataset considered in the experiments and the hyperparameters configuration for each model are deferred to the supplementary material.
+To ensure a fair and meaningful evaluation, we compare the performance obtained with a fixed GNN architecture, where we only change only the graph convolutional layers.
+In particular, we fixed the GNN capacity (number of hidden units), used the same splits in each dataset, and the same training and evaluation procedures.
+Finally, in all experiments we used the same polynomial order $K$ for polynomial/rational filters, or a stack of $K$ layers for GCN, GAT, GIN, and GraphSAGE layers.
+The details of every dataset considered in the experiments and the optimal hyperparameters for each model are deferred to Sec.~\ref{sec:details}.

+Public implementations of the ARMA layer are available in the open-source GNN libraries Spektral~\cite{grattarola2020graph} (TensorFlow/Keras) and PyTorch Geometric~\cite{fey2019fast} (PyTorch).